jacomyal/sigma.js/packages/website/README.md

 ```

 This command generates static content into the `dist` directory and can be served using any static contents hosting service.

+### Note on examples

+When iframed in doc pages, examples run with the sigma setting `gestureTarget: "shared"`, unlike their displayed source.
+See `src/scripts/sigma-embed-aware.ts` to see how it's done.